 Coats and pants with zippers are a must!

 It’s possible to find clothing accessories with zippered pockets to stash a little cash.
-The above items are a couple of options I found online.
+I found the above infinity scarf online.
+It’s affordable and available in wide variety of prints and colors.

 Anti-theft Travel Shoulder Bags